pisv/gethandly.wiki-playground/Step-Four.md

         public void reconcile(Object ast, NonExpiringSnapshot snapshot,
             boolean forced, IProgressMonitor monitor) throws CoreException
         {
-            HandleDeltaBuilder deltaBuilder =
+            ElementDifferencer differ = new ElementDifferencer(
-                new HandleDeltaBuilder(FooFile.this);
+                new ElementDelta.Builder(new ElementDelta(FooFile.this)));

             super.reconcile(ast, snapshot, forced, monitor);

-            deltaBuilder.buildDelta();
+            differ.buildDelta();
-            if (!deltaBuilder.getDelta().isEmpty())
+            if (!differ.isEmptyDelta())
             {
                 FooModelManager.INSTANCE.fireElementChangeEvent(
                     new ElementChangeEvent(
                         ElementChangeEvent.POST_RECONCILE,
-                        deltaBuilder.getDelta()));
+                        differ.getDelta()));
             }
         }
     }
 ```

-The Handly-provided class `HandleDeltaBuilder` builds a delta tree between
+The Handly-provided class `ElementDifferencer` builds a delta tree between
-the version of a model element at the time the builder was created and
+the version of a model element at the time the differencer was created and
 the current version of the element.
 It performs this operation by locally
-caching the contents of the element when the builder is created.
+caching the contents of the element when the differencer is created.
 When the
 method `buildDelta()` is called, it creates a delta over the cached contents
 and the new contents.